John Thorn (baseball historian)

-John A. Thorn (born April 17, 1947) is a German-born sports historian, author, publisher, and cultural commentator.
-Since March 1, 2011, he has been the Official Baseball Historian for Major League Baseball.
+John Abraham Thorn (born April 17, 1947) is a German-born American sports historian, author, and publisher.
+Since 2011, he has served as the Official Baseball Historian for Major League Baseball.

-Personal profile
+Early life

 Thorn was born in Stuttgart, Germany, in a displaced person's camp to which his Polish Jewish parents had come as refugees.
-Less than two years after Thorn was born, his family emigrated to the United States, and settled in The Bronx, New York City.
-"I fell in love with [baseball] cards before I loved the game, when I discovered that baseball was something that all the kids on my street corner cared about," Thorn said in a 2013 profile.
-"I was an immigrant kid and was looking for a way into America.
+Less than two years after Thorn was born, his family emigrated to the United States, and initially settled in The Bronx, New York.

+Of his love for baseball, Thorn said: "I fell in love with [baseball] cards before I loved the game, when I discovered that baseball was something that all the kids on my street corner cared about...
+I was an immigrant kid and was looking for a way into America.
 With my background I saw myself as an underdog, and so Brooklyn had to be my team.
 I began watching the game seriously when I was eight, in 1955, on my Admiral television, but I had already begun to follow their exploits in the daily newspapers my father brought home with him each night."

-As a teen, he played baseball and basketball.
+As a teen, he played baseball and basketball at Richmond Hill High School.
 However, at age 19 he suffered a stroke.
-"It was severe," he said, "knocking out my left-side function for months as well as patches of personal memory—though not the powerful visual memory I retain for images and facts and statistics."
+"It was severe," he said, "knocking out my left-side function for months as well as patches of personal memory — though not the powerful visual memory I retain for images and facts and statistics."
 The stroke left him with a limp and precluded his further participation in athletic activities.

-Thorn graduated from Beloit College in 1968.
-He is married to Erica Freudenberger, former director of the Red Hook, New York, Public Library, who is currently affiliated with the Southern Adirondack Library System.
-He and his wife live in Catskill, New York, where they moved in 2010.
-He claims to have been drawn to the town because of its "slow pace," which suits him because, Thorn asserts, "I pride myself on being the world’s most boring man."

-Thorn has three sons from two previous marriages.
+Thorn attended Beloit College, from which he graduated in 1968.